 We’re concerned about food allergies here too.
 According to the CDC, though, the prevalence of food allergies in the U.S. for children under 5 is also low: 4.7%.

 Maybe we should be thinking more about taste development and less about food allergies.
 Read Why Toddlers Don’t Eat Vegetables.

 General vegetable consumption is higher in France than in Germany.

 And it’s higher than in the U.S. too.
 I guess the French are on to something.

 And here’s an added bonus: Because the French mothers introduced more vegetables, they didn’t have to worry when one was rejected.
 (That’s something I can really get behind.)

 - French mothers typically gave up offering an initially rejected vegetable after 1 or 2 tries.

 - German mothers usually offered the rejected vegetable 3-5 times.

-So get the French Advantage by feeding your infant the French way.
+So get the French Advantage!
 More alternatives.
 Less pressure.
 More success.

 Source: Maier, A., C. Chabanet, B. Schaal, P. Leathwood, and S. Issanchou.
 2007.
 “Food-Related Sensory Experience From Birth Through Weaning: Contrasted Patterns in Two Nearby European Regions.”
 Appetite 49: 429-40.